Denzil Kobbekaduwa: Operation Liberation

 "Operation Liberation", also known as the "Vadamarachchi Operation", was launched after months of planning on 26 May 1987.
 Brigadier Kobbekaduwa commanded the operation on the ground as the Brigade Commander of the 3 brigade group formed comprising two infantry brigades with supporting armored, artillery and air units of the Sri Lanka Air Force numbering 8000 personal.
 It was the largest formation deployed by the Sri Lankan Army at that point and the first conventional battle to take place in the civil war.
 The objective was to take the territory of Vadamarachchi in the Jaffna peninsula from LTTE (Tamil Tiger) control.
 LTTE forces destroyed the bridge at Thondaimanaru to slow army progress towards Valvettithurai, the town of LTTE leader Prabhakaran's birth.
 On 28 May, army troops captured Udupiddy, Valvettithurai and Nelliady.
 By the end of the first week of June, the army had gained control over the entire zone and captured a large cache of arms left by the LTTE.

 President J.R.
 Jayewardene and Minister of National Security Lalith Athulathmudali had political responsibility for the operation and terminated it following Operation Poomalai, the Indian air force's show of strength, in which it dropped supplies over Jaffna for the besieged Tamil Tigers on 4 June 1987, leading to the Indo-Sri Lanka Accord.

 Principal staff officer

 In December 1987, he was appointed Principal staff officer of the Joint Operations Command and was nominated to attended the Royal College of Defence Studies.
-He turned down the nomination that year and accompanied resident J. R. Jayewardene to Islamabad for the fourth SAARC summit in 1988.
+He turned down the nomination that year and accompanied President J. R. Jayewardene to Islamabad for the fourth SAARC summit in 1988.
 On his return he was sent to the Royal College of Defence Studies in 1989, only to be recalled during the middle of the course.
 However, he was quickly sent back once the British government questioned the recall mid-course.